olekaspt/Lab11/README.md

 1. Close your merge reqeust

-Almost done now let's mimic an active branch with mulitple cooks
+Almost done now let's mimic an active branch with mulitple cooks (NOTE the following portion can be skipped, as of 11-28-2023 it doesn't cause a merge)

 1. git checkout -b "another  cool name you come up with here"
 1. Make a change to source file